Strumenta/SmartReader/README.md

 The **TimeToRead** calculation is based on the research found in [Standardized Assessment of Reading Performance: The New International Reading Speed Texts IReST](http://iovs.arvojournals.org/article.aspx?articleid=2166061).
 It should be accurate if the article is written in one of the languages in the research, but it is just an educated guess for the others languages.

 The **FeaturedImage** property holds the image indicated by the Open Graph or Twitter meta tags.
 If neither of these is present, and you called the `GetImagesAsync` method, it will be set with the first image found.

+The **TextContent** property is based on the pure text content of the HTML (i.e., the concatenations of [text nodes](https://developer.mozilla.org/en-US/docs/Web/API/Node/nodeType).
+Then we apply some basic formatting, like removing double spaces or the newlines left by the formatting of the HTML code.
+We also add meaningful newlines for P and BR nodes.

 ## Demo & Console Projects